Thaumatococcus daniellii

 What traditional systems uses this plant?

-This plant, known commonly as miracle berry or miracle fruit, is traditionally used by West African communities to wrap food items and serve as biodegradable plates.
+This plant, known commonly as the miracle berry or miracle fruit, has been used by West African communities for centuries as a multifunctional resource for food, medicine, and ritual.

 What are the pharmacological activities of Thaumatococcus daniellii?